The History of Mental Illness

 In the early 20th century, Clifford Beers released an autobiography that details the degrading and dehumanizing treatment he received in a Connecticut mental institution.
 He spearheaded the founding of what would become the National Mental Health Association, later renamed Mental Health America, the largest umbrella organization for mental health and mental illness in the United States today.

 In the 1930s, mental illness treatments were in their infancy and convulsions, comas and fever (induced by electroshock, camphor, insulin and malaria injections) were common.
 Other treatments included removing parts of the brain (lobotomies).
-The lobotomy was performed widely from the 30s to the 40s to treat schizophrenia, intractable depression, severe anxiety and depression (Ten Things That Drive Psychiatrists To Distraction).
+The lobotomy was performed widely from the 30s to the 40s to treat schizophrenia, severe anxiety and depression.

 In 1946, Harry Truman signed the National Mental Health Act which called for the conducting of research into the mind, the brain and behavior.
 As a result of this law, the National Institute of Mental Health (NIMH) was formed in 1949.
 Also in 1949, lithium, the first truly effective drug for mental illness, was introduced and became widely used to treat manic-depression (now known as bipolar disorder).